The Books of Poppy Palin

 Below is an example.

-All Poppy's profits from WILD SPIRITUALITY go to Animal Aid
+All Poppy's profits from WILD SPIRITUALITY go to charities including Animal Aid

 Above: It is vital to fund Animal Aid's investigations to stop cruelty